 A typical appliance repair emergency could be a leak or smoke or even flames coming from the appliance.

-If an appliance emergency arises, unplug the appliance immediately and then call Grapevine Appliance Repair for local appliance repair in Grapevine.
+If an appliance emergency arises, unplug the appliance immediately and then call Valor Appliance Repair for local appliance repair in Grapevine.
 If there is an electrical fire happening with one of the large or small appliances inside of your home, we recommend calling the local fire department before attempting to extinguish the fire by yourself.